Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Derivation of Computational Complexity

-\textit{Proof.} The total theoretical computational cost of the FSCRE algorithm is determined by summing the costs incurred during its three main stages: (1) Robust Foundation, (2) Competitive Ensemble Selection, and (3) Final Model Fitting.
-Let $s_k = |S_k|$ denote the active set size for model $k$, and $\bar{s} \approx \frac{1}{K} \sum_{k=1}^K s_k$ be the average sub-model size.
+where $v$ is the number of cross-validation folds.
+This bound is obtained by summing the costs incurred in the following stages: (1) preprocessing and correlation construction, (2) competitive selection, and (3) final model fitting.

-The pre-computation stage (Robust Foundation) consists of cellwise data imputation followed by correlation matrix estimation.
-Under the assumption of a fully scalable strategy, the algorithm utilizes the fast DDC methodology proposed by \citet{raymaekers2021fast}, which bypasses exact pairwise correlation calculations via fast approximate nearest-neighbor searches, bounding the imputation cost at approximately $O(np\log(p))$.
-To maintain this scalability bound, the proposition assumes the use of a fast transformation-based estimator, such as the wrapping method \citep{raymaekers2021fast}, which computes the required $p \times p$ robust correlation matrix $\mathbf{R}_X$ in $O(np)$ operations.
-The total theoretical pre-computation cost is therefore bounded by $O(np\log(p)) + O(np) = O(np\log(p))$.
+\textbf{1.
+Preprocessing and correlation construction:} The first stage consists of cellwise cleaning of the predictor matrix followed by robust correlation estimation.
+We use the fast DDC methodology of \citet{rousseeuw2018detecting,raymaekers2021fast} to identify and impute deviating predictor cells.
+In high-dimensional settings, the computational cost of fast DDC scales approximately as $O(np\log p)$.
+Next, robust correlations are computed using the transformation-based approach of \citet{raymaekers2021fast}: after applying the wrapping transformation to the preprocessed data, the predictor correlation matrix $\mathbf{R}_X$ is obtained by standard product-moment correlations on the wrapped predictors.
+Forming the full dense $p\times p$ correlation matrix requires $O(np^2)$ operations (and $O(p^2)$ storage).
+Consequently, the preprocessing phase is dominated by the correlation construction and has overall cost $O(np^2)$.